chenetteegeberg/cyber-security-course/h2_scene.md

 - Social engineering, Business email comprimise (BEC), Forgery, Wire Fraud

 ## How it happened
-- Evaldas and his team **Used social engineering** through **many contacts over a longer period of time** to collect bits and pieces of information, starting from making regular customer service calls asking innocent questions about how the company paid bills, for example by pretending to be publically known contractors, or contacting publically known contracters.
+- Evaldas and his team **Used social engineering** through **many contacts over a longer period of time** to collect bits and pieces of information
+- They started by making regular customer service calls asking innocent questions about who to contact or how bills were paid, for example by pretending to be publically known contractors, or contacting publically known contracters.
-- As they got more information, they could ude the information to get more information from people higher up in the chain, and so on and so on.
+- As they got more information, they could use the information to get more information from people higher up in the chain, and so on and so on.
 - Over time, this gave them all **the needed knowledge** about the **internal processes and company structure** related to accounting and paying bills, and **identified the relevant people and their contact info** and developed their insight of the internal **social structures**
 - They **identified a specific supplier** who Facebook frequently would pay invoices to - Quanta Computer, Taiwan, from public information
 - They **created a fake company** registered in Latvia **with the same name** as Quanta Computer, and registered a **similar domain**